 Some compelling data and reports help to illustrate how videos can impact engagement and conversion rates:

 - 79% shoppers prefer to watch a video instead of reading about a product or service.
 (Source: Wyzowl)

 - Emails that have video in them receive 2-3X more click throughs compared to emails that have no video in the, according to a Forrester report.

 - Video can increase open rates by 19% and click-through rates by 65%, in addition to decreasing unsubscribes by 26%.
 (Source: CampaignMonitor)

 - Including the word ‘video’ in the subject line saw an increase of 7%-13% in overall email click-through rates (CTRs) in 2011, according to Experian’s 2012 Digital Marketer Benchmark and Trend Report.
 By embedding a video in an email, the average conversion rate was 21% higher than emails containing a static image.

-Videos have the potential to make a BIG mark on your affiliate marketing programs — so without further adieu here are the top reasons why you should consider using videos to help drive more sales:
+Videos have the potential to make a BIG mark on your affiliate programs — so without further adieu, here are the top reasons why you should consider using video marketing to help drive more sales:

 This is the biggest takeaway, as the numbers have shown.
 From engagement, click through and open rates to conversions and fewer returns or cancellations, you’ll find that people are more willing to purchase a product or service with the power of videos more so than other marketing mediums you may be using.
 For example, product video demos that showcase “how it works” can be powerful sales tools to help people understand and see the value in what you are offering – and move them along the sales funnel at a faster rate than if you didn’t offer that show and tell option.